kubernetes/website/content/en/docs/contribute/_index.md

 See [Participating in SIG Docs](/docs/contribute/participating/) for more details about of roles and permissions.

-Kubernetes documentation resides in a GitHub repository.
+Kubernetes documentation resides in a [GitHub repository](https://github.com/kubernetes/website).
-You need to be comfortable with git and GitHub to operate effectively in the Kubernetes community.
+Anyone can open an issue about the Kubernetes documentation, blog, website, but you need to be comfortable with [git](https://git-scm.com/) and [GitHub](https://lab.github.com/) to operate effectively in the Kubernetes community.

 To get involved with documentation: